kenn12-prog/NYC-Venue-Explorer/README.md

 1. **Spatial Dimension**: Nearest neighbor queries based on latitude, longitude, and distance
 2. **Temporal Dimension**: Filtering venue activity by time of day
 3. **Categorical Dimension**: Classification and filtering by venue type
-4. **Behavioral Dimension**: Analysis of check-in frequency and trajectory patterns
+4. **Trajectory Dimension**: Analysis of check-in frequency and trajectory patterns
-5. **Multi-user Dimension**: Identifying similar users and combining their historical behavior data

 ## Contribution and Development